topquark22/morseR24/README.md

 For master mode, leave pin D8 unconnected.

-### Transmit a message
+### Message transmission

+Simply starting or resetting the master will *not* initiate a transmission and does not update the message displayed by the slave, *even though the master may be actively displaying a message.* So it is possible for the two devices to be out-of-sync.

+To transmit (synchronize) the current message from the master to the slave, use the **^** command.

+To transmit a new message, enter text in the serial monitor console.
 The maximum message length is 1000 characters.

-The message to transmit is entered in the serial monitor console.
 It accepts multiple lines (as the serial input buffer can only accept 63 characters at a time) and concatenates them together.
 The partial message is displayed followed by a '<' symbol indicating that more text can be entered.
 Enter a blank line to commit the message.

 The following in-line characters will cause the text to be interpreted in several different ways: